 1. The institution clearly communicates its requirements of conformity to codes of conduct of staff, faculty, administrators, and students.

 The College clearly communicates its requirements of conformity to codes of conduct of staff, faculty, administrators, and students.
 Unlike educational institutions that have affiliation with a particular religious or political group, Modesto Junior College is a public institution that does not promote a singular world-view.
-The institution and district adhere to principles of civility and tolerance, and these principles are laid out in the Student Code of Conduct found in the student handbook, college catalog, and website as well as in Board Policies (5500 - Student Code of Conduct; 3050 - Institutional Code of Ethics; 4030 - Academic Freedom; 4-8066 - Nondiscrimination in Instruction; 4-8067 - Sectarian, Partisan, or Denominational Teaching).
+The institution and district adhere to principles of civility and tolerance, principles which are outlined in the Student Code of Conduct found in the student handbook, college catalog, and website as well as in Board Policies (5500 - Student Code of Conduct; 3050 - Institutional Code of Ethics; 4030 - Academic Freedom; 4-8066 - Nondiscrimination in Instruction; 4-8067 - Sectarian, Partisan, or Denominational Teaching).
 In addition, the YFA Contract provides a professional ethics statement to guide faculty in their daily work on campus.
 (YFA ethics statement) Analysis and Evaluation:

 Expectations for behavior for all members of the MJC community are clearly explicated and accessible.
 The College promotes civility and respectful discourse from faculty, staff, and students on a variety of topics and world views.
 Should there be any violation of these policies, there are procedures laid out for filing a complaint or grievance in order to seek solutions to any issues.